Cardano-Forge/anvil-barrow/README.md

-# Anvil Barrow
+# Barrow

-Barrow is a framework for building chain indexing tools.
-It provides a simple API for defining and running indexing jobs.
+Barrow is a framework for building blockchain indexing tools.
+It provides a simple API for defining and running indexing jobs on the Cardano blockchain.

 ## Installation